jamesccupps/jamesccupps.github.io/PROTOCOL.md

 ## 6. AP2 Wire Opcode Catalog

-The AP2 wire opcode (2 BE bytes at frame offset just after the addressing strings) identifies the operation. **418 distinct opcodes** are defined; this section lists the most-commonly observed ones grouped by function.
+The AP2 wire opcode (2 BE bytes at frame offset just after the addressing strings) identifies the operation. **416 distinct wire opcodes** are defined.
+A small number are polymorphic: more than one logical operation shares the same wire opcode and is distinguished by body shape (see §6.6).
+This section lists the most-common opcodes grouped by function.
 Appendix D gives the complete enumeration.

 ### 6.1 Opcode Categories (high-byte clustering)